 Bon Voyage Restaurant

-A temporary patio has been set up outside the Bon Voyage Restaurant so you can continue enjoying your favourite steak and Greek cuisine meals from this restaurant on site.
+A temporary patio has been set up outside the Bon Voyage Restaurant so you can continue enjoying your favourite steak and Greek cuisine from this restaurant on site.
 If you’d rather get take-out, they offer that too!

 Cimo Mediterranean Grill